yuvan-raj-r/restweb/README.md

 ![alt text](<Screenshot 2025-12-26 104801.png>)

 ## RESULT:
-The program for designing software company website using HTML and CSS is completed successfully.
+The program for designing RESTAURANT website using HTML and CSS is completed successfully.